openstack-archive/fuel-plugin-emailnotifyd/README.md

-# emailnotifyd
+# This repo has moved to OpenDev

-Plugin to install emailnotifyd component
+It can now be found at [https://opendev.org/x/fuel-plugin-emailnotifyd](https://opendev.org/x/fuel-plugin-emailnotifyd)